amirlogic/tauri-api-tool/README.md

 sudo dnf install webkit2gtk4.1-devel
 ```

 ### To-do

-- Implement Open With using deep-link
+- Implement Open With using CLI

+- Filename as Positional argument

 - The app launches when using CMD: `start markdown://open-file?payload=C:/Users/you/Documents/example.md`

 - Deep link received when using `getCurrent()`